martingabelmann/docker-owncloud/README.md

 The first run will take a while because the recent owncloud-version will be downloaded and exctracted.

+Check ``docker logs oc`` to verify that everything is done.
+Then point your browser to ``https://example.org/``.
+On the first vistit/install Owncloud will do some configurations and directly login into to the admin panel.

 ####Backups
 The image provides a script called ``backup`` which is used to tar the data, config, apps and sql directories into OC_BACKUP_DIR and extract existing tarfiles from there into the corresponig destinations.